-The toolkit will be presented alongside case studies from the participating hospitals at the 2021 European Healthcare Climate Summit, hosted in the Mediterranean region.
+The toolkit will be presented alongside case studies from the participating hospitals at the 2021 European Healthcare Climate Summit, which will be hosted virtually.
 Policy recommendations will also be developed in consultation with a broad range of relevant expert stakeholders from both within and outside of the Mediterranean healthcare sector.
 These policy recommendations will help to identify the legislative changes necessary to accelerate the transition to a low-carbon healthcare in the region.

 - Departament de Salut Xàtiva - Ontinyent, Spain